 AI insurance claims tools can improve collaboration among teams and departments by providing real-time data and instant access to analytics.
 This facilitates better coordination and decision-making across the entire organization.

-This is crucial for the decentralized workforce of today, where most professionals work remotely, as face-to-face collaboration between people in different departments is often a thing of the past.
+This is crucial for the decentralized workforce of today, where most professionals work remotely, as face-to-face collaboration between departments is often a thing of the past.

 When AI in claims automation is necessary